Create A Use Case Diagram

 Saving, Printing, Sharing and Presenting

-• To share diagram examples, click on the share link next to the print link.
+• To share diagram examples, click the share link next to the print link.
 Fill in the share data in the dialog and click OK.
 You have now shared your use case diagram example in a channel on Dragon1 if you have chosen the publication status worldwide.

 • Search for your diagram in the search bar of the Dragon1 website and check if your diagram communicates what you want.

-• To present your diagram go to the Viewer and search for your diagram.
+• To present your diagram, go to the Viewer and search for your diagram.

 • Switch to presentation mode and do your presentation on Dragon1 with the use case examples.

-Use the different association options, like extend, include, and generalization in a smart way, to make your system less complex and your diagrams better understandable to read.
+Use the different association options, like extend, include, and generalization, in a smart way to make your system less complex and your diagrams better understandable to read.

 Also, try the DEMO generating an use case diagram by importing Excel data.